camjackson/open-spaceial-distancing/README.md

     - Lots of functions that are just data-in/data-out, which is easy to test
     - Only trickier part was `stats.rs`, because it calculates a single number that depends on a lot of random input
         - The solution was to make a trait (interface) for the maze-solver, and then manually implement a stub that can be forced to succeed/fail
+- No libraries, except for the standard `rand` crate which I don't think counts

 ## Bonus feature